-25 of India's most luxurious hotels
+India's most luxurious hotels

 Tijara Fort-Palace

-About a three-hour drive southwest of New Delhi, Tijara Fort-Palace is hard to miss.
+About a 2.5-hour drive southwest of New Delhi, Tijara Fort-Palace is hard to miss.
 The grand building sits atop a hill in the middle of a valley.

 Originally built by Prince Maharaja Balwant Singh, the fort-palace was left incomplete and abandoned after the ruler's unexpected death in the mid-19th century.